datalab-dev/2023_hanssmann_gs_zotero/README.md

 project.
 -->

-# COLLABORATOR PROJECT_NAME Project
+# FJHC Gender Studies Zotero Project

-This repository contains code for COLLABORATOR's PROJECT_NAME project.
-The project is PROJECT_DESCRIPTION.
-The goal of our collaboration is PROJECT_GOAL.
+This repository contains code for the Feminist Health Justice Collective's Zotero project.
+The project involves migrating citation data for health resources from a Notion database to a Zotero database for management and storage

 Links:

 * [Google Drive][google]

-[google]: DRIVE_LINK
+[google]:

 ## File and Directory Structure